Record360/record360-sdk-android/README.md

 Modify your project (top-level) build.gradle file with the following lines.
-Note: You will need to setup a Github PAT according to directions here: https://docs.github.com/en/packages/learn-github-packages/introduction-to-github-packages#authenticating-to-github-packages Once you create PAT please insert your username and PAT in place of GITHUB_USERNAME and GITHUB_PAT
+Note: You will need to setup a Github PAT according to directions here: https://docs.github.com/en/packages/learn-github-packages/introduction-to-github-packages#authenticating-to-github-packages Once you create PAT please insert your username and PAT in place of GITHUB_USERNAME and GITHUB_PAT (the example below makes use of global gradle properties to save sensitive data and keep it out of source control)
 ```groovy
     buildscript {
         repositories {